 1 egg white mixed with 1 tsp water

-Combine the flours, buttermilk, 2 tbsp of caraway seeds, the vital wheat gluten and salt in a 5-quart mixing bowl.
+Combine the flours, the yogurt or kefir or buttermilk, 2 tbsp of caraway seeds, the vital wheat gluten and salt in a 5-quart mixing bowl.
 Combine lukewarm water sugar and yeast in small bowl and let sit about 5 minutes until foam begins to form.

 Stir yeast mixture into flour mixture until well combined, and cover bowl tightly with plastic wrap.
 Leave it alone for the next 18 hours.

-When ready to bake, place your Dutch oven on center rack of oven and preheat to 450º.
+When ready to bake, place a 5-6 quart Dutch oven on center rack of oven and preheat to 450º.
 Meanwhile, transfer dough to a floured work surface and shape into a boule by turning and tucking ends under.
-Place that on a large sheet of parchment, wash out your large mixing bowl, and move the shaped dough in its parchment sling into the the bowl.
-Brush lightly all over with your egg wash, make three shallow slashes across the top, and sprinkle with remaining 2 tsp caraway seeds.
+Place that on a large sheet of parchment, wash out your large mixing bowl, and move the shaped dough in its parchment sling into the bowl.
+Brush lightly all over with your egg wash and sprinkle with remaining 2 tsp caraway seeds.
 Cover with plastic and let rest 15 minutes while oven heats up.

+Make three shallow slashes across the top of the loaf.
 Remove hot Dutch oven to a heat-safe surface, carefully place the dough in its sling inside, cover and bake for 30 minutes.
-After 30 minutes, remove lid and bake another 16 minutes or so, until crust is deep golden brown and instant-read thermometer registers 200-205º in the center.
+After 30 minutes, remove lid and bake another 16 minutes until crust is deep golden brown and instant-read thermometer registers 200-205º in the center.
 Remove to a rack to cool at least an hour before slicing.